anuragtb/pdfcpu/attach/attach_remove.md

 # Remove Attachments

 This command removes previously attached files from a PDF document.
+Have a look at some [examples](#examples).

 ## Usage